vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/jAti-varNa-practice/v1/persons/sage-bloodlines/articles/sons_of_sarasvatI/08_sOsale_garaLapurI_shAstri_family.md

 What assurance of support drew Tammaṇṇa Śāstri to Anantaśayana?

 Sadly, we must deal in conjecture once again.
 Tammaṇṇa Śāstri’s departure was almost certainly a one-sided decision, based on a strong anticipation of support at Anantaśayana.
-There would surely not have been time for communications to have been exchanged between Ānēgondi and Anan-
+There would surely not have been time for communications to have been exchanged between Ānēgondi and Anantaśayana.

-taśayana.
 Such support must have come either from some family connection in Anantaśayana, or from a person of nobility or other substantial means, who knew Tammaṇṇa Śāstri at Ānēgondi, and who invited him to Anantaśayana.
-Perhaps they travelled south at the same time from Ānēgon-
+Perhaps they travelled south at the same time from Ānēgondi.

-di.
 But what connections existed between Ānēgondi and Anantaśayana?

-A Possible Ānēgondi-Anantaśayana Link
+### A Possible Ānēgondi-Anantaśayana Link

 The region of Anantaśayana, or “Travancore” in recent historical accounts and analyses, had long been a vassal state on the outer edges of the Vijayanagara empire.
 A legend exists that the brāhmaṇas of the region had asked the emperor Kr̥ṣṇadēva Rāya to send them a ruler \[Aiya 1906, p.
 223\], although no independent confirmation of this fact appears to exist.
 It is known, however, that the region suffered invasions by Vijayanagara.

-According to the *Acyutarāyābhyudayam* by Rājanātha D.iṇḍima \[D.in-ḍima 1907\], a tributary chief named Cellappa \(also known as Sāḷuva Nāyaka and Vīra Narasimha \[Aiyangār 1919, p.
-12\]\) and the ruler of the Cēra region \(Travancore\) had defeated and expelled the Pāṇḍya ruler of Madurai.807
+According to the *Acyutarāyābhyudayam* by Rājanātha ḍiṇḍima \[D.in-ḍima 1907\], a tributary chief named Cellappa \(also known as Sāḷuva Nāyaka and Vīra Narasimha \[Aiyangār 1919, p.
+12\]\) and the ruler of the Cēra region \(Travancore\) had defeated and expelled the Pāṇḍya ruler of Madurai.[^807]

 This account suggests that the Tiruvaḍi kingdom had a certain strength at the time.
 In response, Kr̥ṣṇadēva Rāya’s successor Acyuta Rāya campaigned southwards to Candragiri, and then further towards Śrīraṇgam.
 Acyuta remained at Śrīraṇgam, but sent his armies under Timma Rāja, his brother-in-law and Salakarāja’s son,808 to vanquish the Tiruvaḍi \(the Cēra king\).
 Inscriptions A.R̥No. 542 of 1919 and A.R̥No. 158 of 1924 confirm the broad outlines of this account \[Hultzsch 1988\].

 According to the *Bālabhāgavatam* of Dōnēri Kōnērinātha, however, it was *Aḷiya* Rāma Rāya’s cousin *Cinna* Timma who subdued the Tiruvaḍi.

-It appears that there were two expeditions, the first under Acyuta himself 807The local ruler at the time was likely one or both of Vīra Ravi Varma or Vīra Kērala Varma.
+[^807]: The local ruler at the time was likely one or both of Vīra Ravi Varma or Vīra Kērala Varma.

-808See footnote 801.
+[^808]: See footnote 801.

 389

-in 1532–1533 C.E., and another in 1542–1544 C.E., led by *Cinna* Timma and his brother Viṭṭhala \(see Plate 39\).
+It appears that there were two expeditions, the first under Acyuta himself in 1532–1533 C.E., and another in 1542–1544 C.E., led by *Cinna* Timma and his brother Viṭṭhala \(see Plate 39\).
 The Vijayanagara invasions may also have been prompted by the missionary activities of the Portuguese under Francis Xavier, who were busy converting the coastal Parava fishermen to Christianity.
-The Vijayanagara sovereign may have felt the need to respond to this *de facto* change of their alleigance from him to the king of Portugal

-\[Aiyar 1991, p.
+The Vijayanagara sovereign may have felt the need to respond to this *de facto* change of their alleigance from him to the king of Portugal \[Aiyar 1991, p.
 123\].

 *Cinna* Timma and Viṭṭhala were both sons of Timmarāja, who was brother to *Aḷiya* Rāma Rāya’s father Śrīraṇga.
 There is solid evidence that *Cinna* Timma was at Madurai, and had been Appayya Dīkṣita’s patron \(see footnote 213\).
-According to the *Bālabhāgavatam*, *Cinna* Timma restored to the Tiruvaḍi the territories that he had taken from him, thereby acquiring the title *Tiruvaḍi Rājyasthāpanācārya*, or “establisher of the Tiruvaḍi kingdom”.
+According to the *Bālabhāgavatam*, *Cinna* Timma restored to the Tiruvaḍi the territories that he had taken from him, thereby acquiring the title *Tiruvaḍi Rājya-sthāpanācārya*, or “establisher of the Tiruvaḍi kingdom”.
 After this subjugation of the Tiruvaḍis, the brothers *Cinna* Timma and Viṭṭhala appear to have remained in Madurai for some ten years, establishing Madurai’s supremacy in the region.

 The Madurai *Nāyakas* remained the most powerful Vijayanagara vassals in the region, and their influence over the Tiruvaḍis continued to subsequent times.
-A grant dated 1634 C.E. exempts farmers from certain taxes, on account of Madurai’s Tirumala *Nāyaka* having attacked and devastated Anantaśayana on behalf of the Vijayanagara king \(“ Ānēgondi” Veṇkaṭāpati

-Rāya iI, at this time\), most likely because of a failure by its ruler to pay tribute.809 Clearly, the Tiruvaḍis were far from being powerful rulers at Tammaṇṇa Śāstri’s time.
+A grant dated 1634 C.E. exempts farmers from certain taxes, on account of Madurai’s Tirumala *Nāyaka* having attacked and devastated Anantaśayana on behalf of the Vijayanagara king \(“ Ānēgondi” Veṇkaṭāpati Rāya iI, at this time\), most likely because of a failure by its ruler to pay tribute.[^809] Clearly, the Tiruvaḍis were far from being powerful rulers at Tammaṇṇa Śāstri’s time.

 Why, in the light of this last fact, did Tammaṇṇa Śāstri choose Anantaśayana as his destination?
 We can only speculate.
-We start with the observation that *Cinna* Timma and Viṭṭhala were both scions of the Āravīṭi family, the very same family that we have identified as the likely rulers of Ānēgondi

-*Saṁsthāna *\(see page 376\).
-Perhaps it was the Āravīṭi lineage that Tamma-

-ṇṇa Śāstri’s ancestors had served as trusted ministers for five generations \(see page 7\).
+We start with the observation that *Cinna* Timma and Viṭṭhala were both scions of the Āravīṭi family, the very same family that we have identified as the likely rulers of Ānēgondi *Saṁsthāna *\(see page 376\).
+Perhaps it was the Āravīṭi lineage that Tammaṇṇa Śāstri’s ancestors had served as trusted ministers for five generations \(see page 7\).
 If so, there would have been long and close associations between the Āravīṭi family and that of Tammaṇṇa Śāstri.

-809This ruler was likely Unni Kēraḷavarman \(1631–1661 C.E.\) or Ravivarman \(1625–1631
+[^809]: This ruler was likely Unni Kēraḷavarman \(1631–1661 C.E.\) or Ravivarman \(1625–1631 C.E.\).

-C.E.\).

 390